paulad8/ColourVerse/README.md

 - Python and Django Debugging Tools: Used Django's built-in error reporting to troubleshoot and resolve backend issues.

 ## DEPLOYMENT
-This website was deployed to AWS Elastic Beanstalk
+This website was deployed using AWS Elastic Beanstalk.
+Since the application exceeded the 512 MB limit, the best solution was to offload static media files to AWS S3.
 ***

 ### CREDITS